myPOS blog Product News

 But what are recurring payments, how do they work, and how can you turn a customer into a subscriber?
 We take a closer look.

-Simply put, recurring payments are just what the name implies.
-Payments that are debited from a customer’s account during a specific billing cycle, such as monthly or annually.
+Simply put, recurring payments, also known as recurring billing, are just what the name implies.
+These are payments, debited from a customer’s account during a specific billing cycle or payment cycle, such as monthly or annually.

 These payments are automatically deducted from a customer’s account for the delivery of goods or services and are based on a predetermined schedule.